 Ideally, you need to let the room ventilation cycle go for 2 to 6 hours before you reoccupy the room.

-Once everything is ready, return back to the room to remove the dead moth.
+Once everything is ready, return back to the room to remove the dead moth or other pesky insects.
 Then, clean and decontaminate the surfaces before letting anyone in.

 Do Bug Bombs Kill Moths – Final Thoughts